Design Others Q&A

 While a Power of Attorney (POA) or an Assignment is not required to file design applications with the JPO, the following information is necessary:

-• – Pictures/drawings of the article from six views (front, back, right, left, top, and bottom), and a perspective view.
+• – Pictures/drawings of the design (for design of articles, this usually includes pictures/drawings from six viewpoints: front, back, right, left, top, and bottom).

 Q4How can you file a plurality of designs?